-- 1. For homeless units, the USHS Program Manager will first look up the Prospective Applicant's information in the HMIS database.
-If Prospective Applicant meets the current homelessness requirements for the unit, the USHS Program Manager will contact the Prospective Applicant's Provider Agency to determine if the Prospective Applicant is still in need of housing and wishes to move to the open unit. - 2.
-For non-homeless units, the USHS Program Manager will contact Prospective Applicant's Provider Agency to determine if the Prospective Applicant is still in need of housing and wishes to move to the open unit. - 3.
-After establishing Prospective Applicant's interest, the USHS Program Manager will request updated documentation as necessary. - 4.
-The USHS Program Manager will run a credit check with FABCO. - 5.
+- For homeless units, the USHS Program Manager will first look up the Prospective Applicant's program status and information in the HMIS database.
+If Prospective Applicant meets the current homelessness requirements for the unit, the USHS Program Manager will refer the applicant. - 2.
+For non-homeless units, the USHS Program Manager will refer when prompted by CHN. - 3.
+After establishing Prospective Applicant's program status, the USHS Program Manager will request updated documentation as necessary. - 4.
 The USHS Program Manager will verify that Prospective Applicant File contains a printout from ODJFS, court documentation, school records or proof of pregnancy for family units.
 This documentation is used to verify or confirm household composition.
-If the Head of Household is listed as the biological mother or father, and no other documents are available, the Head of Household may sign a sworn affidavit to attest the child is a member of the household. - 6.
-The USHS Program Manager will make a copy of the Prospective Applicant File and forward the original file to the Housing Provider.
+If the Head of Household is listed as the biological mother or father, and no other documents are available, the Head of Household may sign a sworn affidavit to attest the child is a member of the household. - 5.
+The USHS Program Manager will scan a copy of the Prospective Applicant File into HMIS and notify the Housing Provider that it has been uploaded.